Axegky/PDG_mouse_tracking/README.md

 # Mouse-Tracking Experiment Code for Prisoner's Dilemma Study

-This repository contains the code for a mouse-tracking experiment developed for a Master’s thesis, 'The Overt Behavioural Patterns in the Prisoner’s Dilemma under Social Pressure' in MSc Neuroeconomics.
+This repository contains the code for a mouse-tracking experiment developed for a Master’s thesis, 'The Overt Behavioural Patterns in the Prisoner’s Dilemma under Social Pressure', in MSc Neuroeconomics.
 The study investigates the effect of pressure on overt behavioural patterns during the Prisoner's Dilemma game, within the field of behavioural economics.

 ## Project Overview